slayerjk/hd-pki-automatization/README.md

-_This is a PKI automatization script for using with HD Naumen API and Windows PKI(CA) server.
+This is a PKI automatization script for using with HD Naumen API and Windows PKI(CA) server.

+**Used only for Russian version of Windows PKI server**

 **DESCRIPTION**:
 Check workflow